albertodsandoval/albertodsandoval.github.io/_posts/2025-2-13-max-zigzags.md

 Professor Noga specified that the cases he would be testing us on would go up to size 100.
-The amount of operations for a size 100 input would be at least
+The amount of operations for a size 100 input would be at least 9.3 x 10<sup>156</sup>.
-$9.3 \times 10^156$.
 A truly ridiculous number.
 This would not do, so I asked myself:

 ## How Would One Approach This Problem In Real Life?